jianxun-p/jianxun-p.github.io/src/wifi-controlled-robot/engineering-log.md

 One of the drawbacks of NAT is that it doesn’t allow a device to access another device with a private IP address though the internet.
 Address translation happens at the modem, which I have access to.
 I can set up port forwarding on my modem, so when a device tries to access the specified port of the modem, the request would be forwarded to ESP8266.

 It is lucky to have NAT instead of a double NAT.
-In a double NAT situation, I have to set up port forwarding in routers where NAT happens, but I do not have access to all of the routers.
+In a double NAT situation, I have to set up port forwarding in routers where NAT happens, but I do not have access to all the routers.
 In that case, Henry would not be able to access my ESP8266.

 ### Issues and Fixes
 No issues today.